Buy a Small Intestinal Bacterial Overgrowth (SIBO) breath test

 Diet alone will not eradicate bacteria in the small intestine.
 Dietary changes can, however, support an antimicrobial programme and can help to make you more comfortable by relieving some symptoms.

-The individual suitability of one diet over another is thought to be due to the type of bacteria causing the overgrowth.
+Different people may find one of the diets is more suitable and effective than another one.
+This is thought to be due to the type of bacteria causing the overgrowth.

 Consultation